QuentinDrgn/CineBase/README.md

 ## CINEBASE :popcorn:

-A movies/series manager via terminal that allow you to stock them in a database and you also add them via CSV files.
+A movies/series manager via terminal that allow you to stock them into database and you also add them via CSV files.

 ## TABLE OF CONTENTS :book: